antoniogarrote/json-ld-macros/README.md

 This rule transforms the names of the properties in the selected nodes.
 The rule body consist of an object containgin functions that will be applied to the object property names to obtain the final properties.
 This rule is applied after all other rules have been applied.
 When referring to property names in other rules, the name of the property before applying this rule must be used.
 Possible functions that can be used in the rule body are:

-- 'ns:default': the value of this function is a default prefix that will be preppended to all the properties in the current node to transform them into CURIEs
+- 'ns:default': the value of this function is a default prefix that will be prepended to all the properties in the current node to transform them into CURIEs
 - 'ns:append': accepts an object with prefixes as keys and a property name or array of property names as value.
-When applied, this function preppends the prefix to all the selected property names.
+When applied, this function prepends the prefix to all the selected property names.
 - 'ns:replace': Similar to 'ns:append', but instead of a prefix, it accepts as key fo the rule body object a string that will replace enterily the selected property names
-- 'ns:omit': accepts a single string property name or an array of properties name that will be not affected by any other funcition in the rule body.
+- 'ns:omit': accepts a single string property name or an array of properties name that will be not affected by any other function in the rule body.

 ## Functions